epicMage/shimboot-tips/README.md

 and go to settings > date and time and then enable the switch saying `Use Network Time` and then change the timezone to the preferred one.

 ## How do I change the username?
 I don't like my current username.
 You need to be not logged in to change username, which does pose an issue.
-The solution directly using shimboot is on the shimboot loading screen, instead of selecting option 3, type `r` to enter rescue shell, and type each of the following commands separately:
+The solution directly using shimboot is on the shimboot loading screen, instead of selecting option 3, type `rescue <option>` to enter rescue shell, where <option> is your boot partition, usually 5, and type each of the following commands separately:
 ```
 sudo usermod -l newUsername oldUsername
 sudo usermod -d /home/newHomeDir -m newUsername